marcopeocchi/yt-dlp-web-ui/README.md

 # yt-dlp Web UI

 A not so terrible web ui for yt-dlp.
-Created for the only purpose of *consuming* videos from my server/nas.
+Created for the only purpose of *fetching* videos from my server/nas.

+Intended to be used with docker but standalone is fine too. 😎👍

+Developed to be as lightweight as possible (because my server is basically an intel atom sbc).

+The bottleneck remains yt-dlp startup time (until yt-dlp will provide a rpc interface).

 I will eventually make this better as soon as I can.
 Not in the immediate.

+**Format selection is in progress**

+---

 Changelog:
 ```